 Cool Things to Do in Downtown Los Angeles

-Walk and explore the streets of Downtown Los Angeles
+1. Explore the Streets of Downtown Los Angeles

 As mentioned, the best way to see Downtown Los Angeles is to walk and see what you find.
 There are many hidden side streets, funky buildings and amazing street art to see.